Rishab-q/STATUSPAGE/README.md

 # StatusPage App

-A modern and minimal *status page application* built using *FastAPI* and *Auth0*, designed to help teams share real-time operational status of their services.
+A modern and minimal *status page application* built using *FastAPI* ,*React(Vite)* and *Clerk*, designed to help teams share real-time operational status of their services.
 Inspired by tools like StatusPage.io and BetterStack.

 ---

 ## Features

-### ✅ Authentication with Auth0
+### ✅ Authentication with Clerk
-- Secure and seamless login using *Auth0*.
+- Secure and seamless login using *Clerk*.
 - Admin routes protected to ensure only authorized users can update service status or incidents.

 ### 🚦 Service Monitoring Dashboard